Merkoba/Harambe/README.md

 You can use this to host html pages which you can link in the main page.

 Just make sure to not delete the `.gitignore` file that is inside.

+---

+## Database

+There is an `sqlite3` database that holds some data about the files.

+This includes the creation date, the comment, and views.

+This is all handled automatically.